Backyard Barbecue Essentials: Your Guide to a Kick Ash Cookout

 The Food: Choosing What to Barbecue

 It’s easy to time everything if you pick a single meat and cook that, because then you can coordinate everything else around that.
-For example, choosing a beef brisket or tri-tips can allow you to set it and forget it while you focus on the other parts of the meal.
+For example, choosing beef brisket or tri-tips lets you set it and forget it while you focus on the other parts of the meal.

-While you might be able to get away with nothing but hamburgers and hotdogs at an outdoor grill where people are wandering around, if you’re going to set a table full of food, it will look better to have some pops of color.
+While you might be able to get away with nothing but hamburgers and hot dogs at an outdoor grill where people are wandering around, if you’re going to set a table full of food, it will look better to have some pops of color.
 For those pops of color, you’ll need the right BBQ vegetables.
-Recommended veggies are things that are generally strong and can hold their shape and flavor, even while taking on the smoke and robust flavorings of the grill.
+Recommended veggies are generally strong and can hold their shape and flavor, even while taking on the smoke and robust flavors of the grill.
 That would include portobello mushrooms and eggplant, for the thick textures and solid flavorings.
 Also try zucchini, which can turn to mush if you cook it too long but is delicious and smokey when cooked just right.
-Onions and bell peppers give you some stronger flavors, while broccoli and asparagus allow you to round out the green colorings.
+Onions and bell peppers give you stronger flavors, while broccoli and asparagus help round out the green color palette.

 Setting a Backyard Table